SkafteNicki/dtu_mlops/s2_organisation_and_version_control/dvc.md

     version control it, store it online and make it easy for other to download.
 Feel free to experiment with this using your own model checkpoints.

+## 🧠 Knowledge check

+1. How do you know that a repository is using dvc?

+    ??? success "Solution"

+        Similar to a git repository having a `.git` directory, a repository using dvc needs to have a `.dvc` folder.
+        Alternatively you can you the `dvc status` command.

+2. Assume you just added a folder called `data/` that you want to track with `dvc`.
+What is the sequence of 5 commands to successful version control the folder? (assuming you already setup a remote)

+    ??? success "Solution"

+        ```bash
+        dvc add data/
+        git add .
+        git commit -m "added raw data"
+        git push
+        dvc push
+        ```

 That's all for today.
 With the combined power of `git` and `dvc` we should be able to version control everything in our development pipeline such that no changes are lost (assuming we commit regularly).
 It should be noted that `dvc` offers such more than just data version control, so if you want to deep dive into `dvc` we recommend their